KhalillHussein/weight-tracker/README.md

 ### About the project

-The purpose of this project is to develop the light-weight app to control weight in a variety of platforms.
+The purpose of this project is to develop the light-weight app for weight tracking in a variety of platforms.
 A single experience, from a single codebase.

 This project has been built using the [Flutter](https://flutter.io/) framework, which allows to build an app for mobile, desktop & web, from a single codebase.